A Quest for Knowledge: The Researcher

-\begin{samepage} \begin{proposition} Suppose $\eta>0$.
-There is a set of cutoff values $2q<\widehat{X}<\dot{X}<\widecheck{X}<\widetilde{X}<8q$ such that the following claims hold: \begin{enumerate} \item The researcher expands knowledge if and only if all available research areas are shorter than $\widehat{X}$. \item The optimal choices of distance $d(X)$ and probability of discovery $\rho(X)$ are nonmonotone in $X$.
-Probability $\rho(X)$ has a maximum at $\dot{X}$; distance $d(X)$ has a maximum at $\widetilde{X}$. \item The researcher's payoffs $U_R(X)$ are single peaked with a maximum at $\widecheck{X}$. \end{enumerate} \end{proposition} \end{samepage}
+\begin{proposition} Suppose $\eta>0$.
+There are cutoffs $2q<\widehat{X}^\eta<\dot{X}<\widecheck{X}^\eta<\widetilde{X}^\eta<8q$ such that the following claims hold: \begin{enumerate} \item The researcher expands knowledge if and only if knowledge is dense, that is, if and only if all bounded areas are shorter than $\widehat{X}^\eta <\widehat{X}^0.$ \item Both novelty and output are nonmonotone in area length.
+Novelty attains a maximum at $\widetilde{X}^\eta$.
+Output attains a maximum at $\dot{X}$. \item The researcher's expected payoff from conducting research in an area $X$, $U_R(X)$, is single peaked and attains a maximum at $\widecheck{X}^\eta$. \end{enumerate} \end{proposition}